locka99/cpp-to-rust-book/source_layout/index.md

 C and C++ code tends to be split over two general kinds of file:

 * The Header file \(.h, .hpp\) contains class definitions, external function signatures, macros, templates, inline functions.
 Sometimes inline functions get stored in their own file.
 The standard template library C++ headers do not have a file extension.
-Some 3rd party libraries like Qt may sometimes omit the extension.
+Some 3rd party libraries like Qt may also omit the extension.
 * The Source file \(.c, .cc, .cpp\) contains the implementation of classes and anything private.
 Sometimes C++ will use tricks such as forward class references and Pimpl patterns to keep complex or dependent code out of the header file.

 Occasionally you may also see files with a .inl, or .ipp extension which are headers with a lot of inline templates or functions.

-Compilers are only interested in source files and what they `#include` so what's really happening in most C/C++ code is that a preprocessor concatenates various header files to the front of the source file according to the `#` directives within it and the resulting file is fed to a compiler.

-Splitting definition and implementation across multiple files can be a nuisance since it means that changes to a single class can require modifications to multiple files.
+Prior to compilation, a _preprocessor_ will read and follow the `#include` directives in a source file and produce a concatenated file for the compiler to parse.
+The preprocessor will also handle `#ifdef` and `#define` commands in this step.

+The problem with this of course is that if you make changes to a class or a function signature, you must edit two files to effect the change - the definition and the implementation.
+In addition, C++ does not support forward references - e.g. you cannot call a function until the signature of the function is first defined.
+So this can affect the ordering of files.

 ### Rust

 Rust does not have header files.

-Every struct, implementation and macro resides in a file ending in .rs.
+Every struct, implementation, function, const, and macro resides in a file ending in .rs.
 Code is made public or not by structuring .rs files into modules and exposing functions via the `pub` keyword.

+For functions, the definition and the implementation are the same thing - the function implementation's signature is its definition.

+For structs, the structure is declared and there are zero or more implementation blocks for functions and traits that are associated with the struct.
+Usually the implementation and definition will reside right next to each other.

+Other modules can `use` the other module's public types and functions and the compiler will obtain the definition.

 Ordering is less important too.
-It is possible to forward reference structs or functions, or even `use` the very same module that a piece of code is a part of.
+Rust can forward reference structs or functions, or even `use` the very same module that a piece of code is a part of.

 The only time that ordering matters is for macro definitions.
 A macro must be defined before a module that uses it.

 Rust files reference non-dependent modules with the `use` keyword and pull-in dependent modules with the `mod` keyword.